-- even if the exchange rate on expiry is higher than the forward rate, the client will be obliged to convert the foreign currency revenues at the forward rate, which means that foreign exchange loss will incur.
-The potential foreign exchange loss can be unlimited in theory. - if you decide to close your position before expiry by means of a counter deal (forward buying of euros for an expiry date coinciding with the expiry of the original deal) you may incur a loss. - if an average forward deal is concluded, the exchange rates that are achievable on the last few expiries may be worse than the forward rates applicable to the expiry dates in question (provided that the forint - foreign exchange interest rate differential is positive).
+- even if the exchange rate on expiry is lower than the forward rate, the client will be obliged to buy euros at the forward rate, which means that a foreign exchange loss will incur.
+The potential foreign exchange loss can be unlimited in theory. - if you decide to close your position before expiry by means of a counter deal (forward selling of euros for an expiry coinciding with the expiry date of the original deal), you may incur a loss. - if an average forward deal is concluded, the exchange rates that are achievable on the first few expiries may be worse than the forward rates applicable to the expiry dates in question (provided that the forint - foreign exchange interest rate differential is positive)